hexcai/fauna/README.md

   * [Dotfiles](#dotfiles)
 * [Creating Packages](#creating-packages)

+# EVERYTHING BELOW IS A WORK IN PROGRESS.
 ## Installation

 You can get started right away with the default setup by running this in your terminal: